Travel Mermaid

 Dessert at Salsa in Port Douglas // Travel Mermaid

-Salsa’s seasonal menu is solid but I’m usually won over by their daily specials, especially the reef fish which is always cooked to perfection.
+Salsa’s seasonal menu is solid, but I’m usually won over by their daily specials, especially the reef fish which is always cooked to perfection.
 Salsa has won a series of awards over the years and attracted many famous faces- take a look at their wall of fame plates in the bar!

 Do book ahead during busy periods and say hi to Bill in the kitchen when you stop by.

 ◇ For more details or to see their menu, head to their Facebook page or website.
-Advance bookings highly recommended.
+Advance bookings are highly recommended.

 4. Seabean